Brain Injuries

 Before founding this firm, attorney Gregory M. McMahon spent more than a decade defending Fortune 500 companies in high stakes toxic tort litigation.
 Today, he uses that insider knowledge to pursue justice for injured workers and families, including those dealing with traumatic brain injuries.
 That rare perspective shapes every case decision, from early investigation through settlement talks or trial preparation.

-You can speak with a Chicago brain injury lawyer today or request a free consultation to learn what options may be available for your situation.
+You can speak with a Chicago brain injury attorney today or request a free consultation to learn what options may be available for your situation.

 Why Families Turn To The Law Office Of Gregory M. McMahon LLC After A Brain Injury